drivechain-project/docs/bip1-hashrate-escrow.md

 ##### Obligations Placed on Miners

-Miners have always upgraded their software according to criteria that are known only to them.
+Miners have always upgraded their software according to criteria that are known only to them (in other words, "whenever they want").

 However, this soft fork imposes two new criteria upon them.
 First: miners should only upgrade their software, if any modification to the portfolio of sidechains [that are added/removed in the upgrade] can be expected to increase miner wealth.
 Trivially, this implies that miners should make sure that the upgrade doesn't overwrite (and destroy) an existing sidechain that they like!
 But, more seriously, it implies that miners should take an interest in what the sidechain is doing to the mainchain and other sidechains (see below).